vPeteWalker/midway/db/mssql_deploy/mssql_deploy.rst

 - Cloning a previously-created Windows VM.

 - Manually install SQL Server 2016.
-This VM will act as a master image to create a profile for deploying additional SQL VMs with Nutanix and Microsoft best practices automatically applied by Era.
+This VM will act as a gold image to create a profile for deploying additional SQL VMs with Nutanix and Microsoft best practices automatically applied by Era.

 .. note::